PedroENL/Functions-Exercises/README.md

 # Functions-Exercises
-Just some questions about functions in C language.
+Just a study of functions in C language.